MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-management-for-office-365-clients.md

 ### Default channels for client applications

 Office 365 ProPlus includes the following Office applications: Word, Excel, PowerPoint, Outlook, OneNote, Access, Skype for Business, and Publisher.
-Project Online Desktop Client and Visio Pro for Office 365 also follow this release model.
+Project Online Desktop Client and Visio Online Plan 2 (previously named Visio Pro for Office 365) also follow this release model.

 The following illustration shows these sets of client applications.